Rodney disaster: Capsize and sinking

 On the afternoon of Sunday 13 February, thousands of Sydneysiders came to watch Louisville leave for Melbourne.
-The cruiser with 600 uniformed sailors lining the decks left her berth at Woolloomooloo with bands player and onlookers cheering.
-She made her way towards the Sydney Heads under the command of Captain Robert Mathewson.
-Among the scores of vessels following the cruiser down the harbour was Rodney, skippered by owner Charles Rosman, whose passengers had paid a shilling to see-off the American cruiser.
+The cruiser with 600 uniformed sailors lining the decks left her berth at Woolloomooloo with a band playing and onlookers cheering.
+She made her way towards Sydney Heads under the command of Captain Robert Mathewson.
+Among the scores of vessels following the cruiser down the harbour was Rodney, skippered by owner Charles Rosman, whose passengers had paid a shilling to see off the American cruiser.
 Rodney had 150 passengers on board, less than its total licensed limit of 211.
-However, as the ferry drew alongside Louisville, excited passengers rushed upstairs such the upper deck was carrying about 100 passengers, well in excess of the upper deck's limit of 60 making the ferry top heavy.
+However, as the ferry drew alongside Louisville, excited passengers rushed upstairs so that the upper deck was carrying about 100 passengers, well in excess of the upper deck's limit of 60, making the ferry top heavy.

 Between Garden Island and Bradleys Head, Rodney passengers shouted to the skipper to take the ferry around to the cruiser's port side.
 As the ferry changed course to pass behind the stern of the larger ship, the crowd rushed over from small ferry's port side to the starboard side giving it a dangerous list.
 The shift in weight wobbled the ferry precariously in the wash of the Louisville, and Rodney began to capsize with passengers falling down the steeply sloping deck.
 Passengers spilled into the water and the boat rolled over and sank within a couple of minutes in 15 metres of water.

 Passengers grabbed at floating seats or each other to stay afloat.
 Others had been knocked unconscious and drowned.
 Passengers on the lower inside deck who could not break windows to escape were taken down to the bottom with the ferry.